To provide a medical cannabis product review, please sign up for Catalyst (by honahlee).

 It’s important to note that we don’t take Google style starred reviews.
 We request that you provide a more feedback based approach so that we can capture your experience specifically related to your condition and symptoms because that’s more helpful for both patients and health professionals.

-Help create an Australian medical cannabis product review forum
+Help create an Australian medical cannabis review (product feedback) forum

 honahlee is committed to providing cannabis consumers with a safe place to learn about their products.
 While the current framework in Australia is mainly medicinal, it’s important for patients to understand the entire medical cannabis landscape.

-We believe that having one place for patients to read and submit medical cannabis product reviews is vital for the growth of a collective patient community, patient knowledge and the industry overall.
+We believe that having one place for patients to read and submit medical cannabis product reviews is vital for the growth of a collective patient community, patient knowledge, prescriber knowledge and the industry overall.